 On managed system side the configuration data is collected and transferred via Simple Diagnostics Agents (SDA) to the SAP Focused Run system.
 There the data is compared with the previous snapshot to identify changes.
 Data is stored in HANA database tables (starting with CCDB_DATA_) comprising the Configuration and Change Database (CCDB).
 For the general architecture and data flow of the application see also the below picture.

 Figure: CSA data collection

-The Configuration and Security Analytics (CSA) application collects configuration items and support different views on them:
+The Configuration and Security Analytics (CSA) application provides configuration items and support different views on them: